tc39/proposal-smart-pipelines/readme.md

 reasons.
 This proposal will instead use the planned future new syntax “… .
 Contains (…)”.)

-**This proposal will use Contains to determine whether a pipeline’s body uses its `#` topic reference.** This is so that many [footguns may be statically detected as an early error][static analyzability] – for instance, using a pipeline in topic style without ever using its topic in its body [TODO: Link].
+**This proposal will use Contains to determine whether an expression uses its lexical environment’s topic.** This will be important to [statically ensure][static analyzability] that [topical pipelines always use their topic references][TODO].

-Contains does not penetrate into the bodies of function and method definitions, hiding them from the rules in outside contexts.
+Contains does **not** penetrate the bodies of function and method definitions for any symbol, hiding them from the rules in outside contexts.
 All definitions for functions, generators, methods, and so forth override Contains to always return false, with this note:

 > Static semantic rules that depend upon substructure generally do not look into
 > function definitions.

-There is one exception: arrow functions expose the use of `new.target`, `this`, and `super`, because, unlike other functions, they do no rebind those three forms; they use the outer context to evaluate them.
+There is **one exception**: arrow functions expose the use of `new.target`, `this`, and `super`, because, unlike other functions, they do no rebind those three forms; they use the outer context to evaluate them.
 (See [ECMAScript arrow functions, § SS: Contains][]).

+Likewise, Contains does **not** penetrate into syntax structures establishing **[topic-opaque lexical scopes][TODO]**.
+Topic-opaque lexical scopes are those that shadow the outer context’s topic, either by [rebinding the topic to a new value][TODO] (as topical pipeline bodies do) or by [voiding (that is, hiding) the outer topic][TODO] (like as [almost all blocks do][TODO]).

+The logic of this is that, because topic-opaque lexical scopes establish their own topic binding, structures that create topic-opaque scopes would never use the topic references of their outer context.

-This proposal further extends that exception so that arrow functions also reveal any use of `#` within their bodies.
-This is because arrow functions, alone among functions, also do not rebind or shadow the outer context’s topic. (`#` cannot be used within arrow-function parameter lists or any function’s parameter list.)
+Therefore, this proposal leaves alone the definition of Contains for function and method blocks.
+But it further extends the **arrow-function exceptions**, so that arrow functions also reveal any use of `#` within their bodies.
+This is because arrow functions, alone among functions, also do not rebind or clear the outer context’s topic. (`#` cannot be used within arrow-function parameter lists or any function’s parameter list.)
 See [TODO: Topics and inner functions].

-[ECMAScript arrow functions, § SS: Contains][] is amended.
+[ECMAScript arrow functions, § SS: Contains][] is amended thus:

 * **Contains**\
   With parameter _symbol_.